MatiasNAmendola/hBootstrap/README.markdown

 # hBootForm: Twitter Bootstrap Form Helper

-This is a PHP Helper Class, with static methods, to write easily twitter bootstrap forms.
+This is a PHP Helper Class to write easily twitter bootstrap forms.
 The hDom helper class is included to generate form elements.

 ##  Requirements